Global Head of Editorial

 And if you want to listen in high-definition, ad-free, and with access to even more original content, including stations curated by Ghostface Killah, Björk, FKA twigs, and Blacksmith Radio, check out Sonos Radio HD.

 The Sonos system was designed to be flexible and adjust to the way you listen—not the other way around.
 And as omnipresent as phones are in our lives, sometimes it’s really nice to put them down and forget about them.
 But that shouldn’t mean the music has to stop too.

 All of our speakers have touch controls that allow you to control your system without the use of the app.
 Here is a quick primer on how to control Roam using just the buttons:

 Press once to put Roam to sleep and preserve battery life.
 Wake Roam by pressing any button when you’re ready to listen again.

 Press and hold for two seconds until you hear the chime and the status light turns blue to pair with your Bluetooth device.
 (Make sure you complete Roam’s setup at home beforehand.)

 Press and hold for five seconds to completely power down Roam.

 Press three times to replay the last track.

-Press and hold to group Sonos speakers around your home.
+Press and hold until you hear the second tone to group Sonos speakers around your home.

-Press and continue holding to use Sound Swap, a brand new feature on Sonos.
+Press and hold until you hear the third tone to use Sound Swap.
 With Sound Swap, you can send sound to and from your nearest Sonos speaker.
 (Think of it as if sound were a ball.
 You can throw the ball to a friend.
 Or, if they already have the ball, ask them to throw it to you.)